nils-soderman/quickprint-vscode/README.md

 * **commentChar** - The character that's used for single line comments.

 * **variablePrefix** - _(Optional)_ e.g. PHP has $ as a prefix for every variable.
 If the language you're working with has something similar add that character here and QuickPrint will be more convenient to use.

-A restart of VSCode will be required for the changes you've made to take effect.